Skip to main content

 A panel from Grant Wood's Corn Room

 A highlight of the Sioux City Art Center is the Corn Room by Grant Wood.
 Grant Wood was born near Anamosa, Iowa in the late 1800's and is best known for his painting "American Gothic," currently housed at the Art Institute of Chicago.
-The Corn Room is a series of murals designed for the Martin hotel in Sioux City, which were wallpapered and painted over in the 1950's, but rediscovered and restored in the 1980's.
-The restoration was not able to restore the full brightness of the painting, but it still constitutes a large and impressive work by the master of American regionalism.
+The Corn Room is a series of murals designed for the Martin hotel in Sioux City, which were wallpapered and painted over in the 1950's, but rediscovered and first restored in the 1980's.
+In the 2020s, the paintings again underwent restoration and are reopening to the public on June 13th, 2026.
+The Corn Room is one of the largest and most impressive works by this master or American Regionalism and I think we are so lucky to have it here in Siouxland!

 The Grant Wood Corn Room is now located on the third floor of the Sioux City Art Center.